Left Bower vs Right Bower in Euchre: What New Players Get Wrong

 But only if you remember it changes suits.

-Master that rule, and you’ve already cleared the biggest hurdle in learning Euchre.
+Master that rule, and you’ve already cleared one of the biggest hurdles in learning Euchre.

 Play cards.
 Make friends.
 Have fun.